 Some 750 fires have reportedly been linked to Whirlpool’s faulty tumble dryers.
 Despite beginning a repair programme, Whirlpool’s fire-risk dryers continue to pose a potential threat to people’s homes.
-Whirlpool’s seemingly slow response has further highlighted problems with the current product safety system.
+Whirlpool’s seemingly slow, and we think inadequate, response has further highlighted problems with the current product safety system.
 Join us in challenging Whirlpool to sort this mess out quickly.

 Whirlpool’s UK headquarters are located in Peterborough and so it’s Peterborough City Council’s Trading Standards department that has been dealing with the matter.

 When this system works well, it may have good outcomes for consumers and businesses alike.
 But having a ‘primary authority’ relationship with a big business shouldn’t mean that Trading Standards can effectively sideline its duty to enforce the product safety rules where this becomes necessary.
-And in this case, we believe the system has gone badly wrong.
+And that’s why we believe the system has gone badly wrong.

 Pledge your support so we can challenge Whirlpool to sort this mess out quickly for safety’s sake.